-- 57. The calculation of council tax reduction for those households receiving Universal Credit is slightly different.
-Income is compared to an amount for living expenses in broadly the same way as for other applicants, but the definitions are different. - 58.
+- 56. The calculation of council tax reduction for those households receiving Universal Credit is slightly different.15 Income is compared to an amount for living expenses in broadly the same way as for other applicants, but the definitions are different. - 57.
 For the amount for living expenses, the scheme uses the Universal Credit maximum award, including all elements such as housing.
-This ensures consistency of treatment between Universal Credit and the Council Tax Reduction Scheme in deciding what a person needs to live on. - 59.
+This ensures consistency of treatment between Universal Credit and the Council Tax Reduction Scheme in deciding what a person needs to live on. - 58.
 For income, the scheme uses the assessment of income in Universal Credit which is provided by the Department for Work and Pensions, to which is added the actual award of Universal Credit.
 The way that Universal Credit works means that housing and childcare costs are taken into account under both 'income' and 'living expenses', in effect cancelling each other out.
-The figure for capital used in the assessment of Universal Credit is used for the calculation of council tax reduction. - 60.
-It is also possible to treat the income as belonging to a non-dependant (and the non-dependant's income as the applicant's) if the Council decides that an arrangement has been made to take advantage of the scheme. - 61.
-Monthly figures are converted to weekly figures by multiplying by 12 and dividing by 52.
+The figure for capital used in the assessment of Universal Credit is used for the calculation of council tax reduction. - 59.
+It is also possible to treat the income as belonging to a non-dependant (and the non-dependant's income as the applicant's) if the Council decides that an arrangement has been made to take advantage of the scheme.